 One of the top things to do in Port Barton is to go Island Hopping in Port Barton.
 Personally I much preferred island hopping here to El Nido because it’s a lot quieter, and a lot of people agree with me.
 So this is why you should do one of the port barton island hopping tours!

 Island Hopping Port Barton

-After 3 days in El Nido, we took a minivan to Port Barton, it was another uncomfortable journey with no leg room, it took about 4 hours and cost 600 peso/ £9.00.
-It was pretty pricey considering that going back to Puerto Princesa which is double the journey would cost about 400 peso but it well worth it!
+After 3 days in El Nido, we took a minivan to Port Barton, it was another uncomfortable journey with no leg room and it took about 4 hours.
+It was pretty pricey considering that going back to Puerto Princesa, which is double the journey, cost less than the price of getting from El Nido to Port Barton, but it was worth it!

 After a very bumpy ride for the last hour of the journey, we finally reached a little dusty town.
-We headed towards the beach to try to find some accommodation but once again we were hearing ‘no ma’am, sorry we’re full’, it really is high season in the Philippines at the start of the year!
+We headed towards the beach to try to find some accommodation!

 Where to Stay in Port Barton

 I stayed at Whitehouse Guesthouse which I recommend.

 For hotels that you can book online to ensure you get a room, have a look at Booking.com here, they have lots to offer!

 I recommend waiting until you get to Port Barton to book one of the Port Barton Island Hopping Tours as everyone will be settling them!